tunnuz/json/README.md

 ## How to build JSON++

-Make sure you have Flex and Bison installed, since the parser and lexer will be generated on the fly.
-Then just run
+The project includes a `CMakeLists.txt` files which allows you to generate build files for most build systems.
+Just run

+    cmake .

+and then

     make

-to build the test file.
-If you need to use the parser in your code, use `make` to generate the
+The project generates

-* json.tab.h,
+* json.tab.hh,
-* json.tab.c, and
+* json.tab.cc, and
-* lex.yy.c
+* lex.yy.cc

-files from `json.l` and `json.y`, then include everything in your build (together with `json.hh`, and `json_st.*`).
-Make sure to compile everything with a C++11 compliant compiler.
+files from `json.l` and `json.y`, then compiles them (and a few other files) into a `libjson` library, which is finally used to link the `test` executable.
+You can use the library in your projects, or use the Flex/Bison files straight away.

 ## Flex/Bison quirks when using C++ classes